Image credit: Marks & Spencer

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Marks & Spencer “Not Good Enough”.
+Here we rate Marks & Spencer “It’s a Start”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Marks & Spencer “Not Good Enough”.
+Here we rate Marks & Spencer “It’s a Start”.
 These are a few factors influencing its score:

-• It appears to use leather, exotic animal hair, and silk.
+• It appears to use leather, shearling, wool, down, and exotic animal hair.

 • It doesn’t appear to use fur, angora, or exotic animal skin.

-Based on all publicly available information we’ve reviewed, we rate Marks & Spencer “Not Good Enough” overall.
+Based on all publicly available information we’ve reviewed, we rate Marks & Spencer “It’s a Start” overall.